 Central Scanning 3D Scanning Experts & Ambassador For Artec 3D

 Central Scanning has been a leading 3D scanning technology company for automotive in the United Kingdom since 2006.
-We are Artec Gold Certified Ambassadors and resell 3D scanning equipment from Artec 3D, Zeiss, and GOM.
-Furthermore, as the UK’s first resellers of Artec 3D systems, we have extensive knowledge on how to utilise these adaptable 3D scanning systems.
-As a result, we can provide a bespoke training and support package, as well as tailor our bids to meet your specific needs.
+We are Artec Gold Certified Ambassadors and resell 3D scanning equipment from Artec 3D, ZEISS, and GOM.
+Furthermore, as the UK’s first resellers of Artec 3D systems, we have extensive expertise in using these adaptable scanners.
+Therefore, we offer bespoke training and support packages and can tailor our bids to meet your specific requirements.